 Baggage Allowance: One small day pack per person.

 What to Bring: Hat, sunscreen, sandals/flip flops, change of clothing (as you may get muddy or wet), towel, walking shoes, camera & insect repellent.

 Operational Months: All year round.

-Age Suitability: All ages – guests under 18 must be accompanied by an adult.
+Age Suitability: Adults & children over 7 years old – guests under 18 must be accompanied by an adult.